 The California Statewide Law Enforcement Association (CSLEA) is proud to announce the recipients of this year’s CSLEA Consumer Protection & Public Safety Foundation Scholarship Awards.
 This year, the foundation awarded eight applicants with $1,000 dollars each.

-"Our members should be extremely proud of their children," said CSLEA Foundation Scholarship Committee Chairman Al Cardwood.
-"We received 38 qualified applications from a lot of very impressive young minds.
-They wow'd us and we wish all of them the brightest of futures."
+“Our members should be extremely proud of their children,” said CSLEA Foundation Scholarship Committee Chairman Al Cardwood.
+“We received nearly 50 qualified applications from a lot of very impressive young minds.
+They impressed us and we wish all of them the brightest of futures.”